carpentries/carpentries.org/content/workshops/workshops-faq.md

 {{< accordion title="What is a Centrally-Organised workshop?" >}}

-A Centrally-Organised workshop is an integrative approach to planning a Carpentries event.
-Collaborate with the Carpentries Workshops and Instruction Team (WIT) to organise your workshop and a member of WIT will do the work to prepare your team for an exceptional workshop experience.
+A Centrally-Organised workshop is organised in collaboration with The Carpentries.
+The Workshops and Instruction Team (WIT) will locate Instructors, set up registration, and provide additional support during the workshop planning process.
+There is an administrative fee associated with Centrally-Organised workshops.
 Please visit our [host a workshop page](https://carpentries.org/workshops/host-workshop/#host-a-workshop) to learn more about Centrally-Organised workshops.

 [Resources for hosting a Carpentries workshop](https://docs.carpentries.org/resources/workshops/checklists.html) can be found in the Carpentries Handbook.
 {{< /accordion >}}